-I headed down to the area where Josh and I marked bass during yesterday's trip.
+I headed down to the area where my friend Josh and I marked bass during yesterday's trip while cruising in a boat through the Canal.
 As the sky began to brighten I watched the surface, eagerly searching for any signs of life.

 By 6:30AM with no signs of life I decided it was about time to head back.
 I packed up my stuff and began heading back towards the truck.
 The rain was really coming down good so I figured I would try one more spot before calling it quits.

 Before I could get to that spot I bumped into Jeff who is a good fishing buddy of mine.
 We started chatting about fishing and how our winters had been.
 As we stood there talking a good size bass crashed a bait fish on the surface in front of us.

 The talking was officially over - it was time to cast a line!